 Do you remember making snowflakes from paper as a child?
 It was always so fun to see how the paper snowflakes looked when unfolding them!
-The kids and I had so much fun creating our own unique snowflakes from newspaper recently.
-(This post contains affiliate links to Amazon.
-Thank you so much for your support!)
+Recently, the kids and I had so much fun creating our own unique snowflakes from newspaper.
+(This post contains affiliate links.)

 I started by setting up a simple snowflake cutting area in our home.
 I grabbed a large basket from our kitchen and put some scissors and paper in it.
 Whenever any of us were in the mood, we’d sit and cut out snowflakes.
 We actually still have the basket sitting out since it’s been a favorite activity for Lucy (and me) lately!